 - Install an SEO plug-in.
 Shopify has a wide range of SEO plug-ins on its app store that analyze your site and give you suggestions for optimizing your SEO.

 - Be original.
-Original contents are favored by Google.
-The more original contents show in your store, the higher rank your website can be.
+Original content is favored by Google.
+The more original content shown in your store, the higher rank your website can be.